Francis Nemechek

-Francis Donald Nemechek (born June 29, 1950) is an American serial killer who murdered four women and a young boy in Kansas's Trego and Ellis counties between December 1974 and August 1976.
-He admitted to committing the murders, along with raping some of his victims, but pled not guilty due to claims of insanity.
-He was found guilty in 1977 and sentenced to life imprisonment.
-He has been denied parole four times.
+Francis Donald Nemechek (born June 29, 1950) is an American serial killer, kidnapper, and rapist who murdered four women and a young boy in Kansas from 1974 to 1976.
+After attempting an insanity defense, Nemechek was found guilty of his crimes in 1977 and sentenced to life with a chance of parole, although each of his applications have been declined.

 Early life

 Born on June 29, 1950, Francis Donald Nemechek was the second of three children born to parents George and Nathalie.
 Little is known about his upbringing, other than he grew up in Trego County and played football in high school.
 After high school Nemechek enrolled at Goodland Area Vocational-Technical school, where he was described as a top student.
-Upon completing the school Nemechek applied for a job as a traveling service mechanic, for which he was granted work for.
-Nemechek later got married, and fathered one son.
+Upon completing the school, Nemechek applied for, and was granted, a job as a traveling service mechanic.

+Nemechek got married and fathered one son.
 After some time, the two filed for divorce.
-He eventually got a new job as a truck driver which his father helped him obtain.
-Nemechek would continue to live with his parents up until his arrest.
-Family members would tell the press that mentioning Nemechek's ex-wife would throw him into rage.
+Family members would later tell the press that mentioning Nemechek's ex-wife would throw him into rage.
+After the divorce, Nemechek's father helped him obtain a job as a truck driver.
+He would continue to live with his father up until his arrest.
+In 1974, he pleaded guilty to charges of disorderly conduct.